doolin/logical-replication-demo/readme.md

 - remove all previous postgres images and containers
     - `docker container rm <id>`
     - `docker image rm <id>`
-    - build it: `docker buildx build . --tag posttag`
+    - build it: `docker buildx build . --tag posttag` which will produce an image.
-    - run it: `docker run --name posttag -p 5433:5432 -e POSTGRES_PASSWORD=foobar -d posttag`
+    - run it: `docker run --name posttag -p 5433:5432 -e POSTGRES_PASSWORD=foobar -d posttag` which will result in a running container as shown by `docker ps`
     - log in: `docker exec -it posttag /bin/bash`
 - docker buildx build .